La Serena, Chile: Astronomical Research

 La Serena holds offices for the European Southern Observatory organisation (operator of La Silla Observatory), AURA, Inc. (operator of Cerro Tololo, located in the Valle de Elqui, about 85 km east of La Serena, and Gemini observatories), and for the Carnegie Institution for Science (operator of Las Campanas Observatory).
-It will also be the home of the base facility of the Vera C. Rubin Observatory.
+It is also the home of the base facility of the Vera C. Rubin Observatory.